PlanScore/Model-Generator/2025/README_model_with_2024_pvote.md

 which partisan tides have changed party performance from one election to the next.
 This enables us to generate the most accurate, data-driven, and transparent prediction we can.

-This is the model we use when we have the latest geographic election data for a particular state.
-When we do not have such data, we use a slightly different model described here.
-At present we only have fully updated data for Congress, so only congressional results are reported on this methods page.
-See the companion page for state legislative results, and for the results of a modified version of the congressional model for states that do not have fully updated data.

 ### The Details